 Can previous BMAT results be used as part of a new application?

 BMAT results are only accepted by universities in the year candidates apply for university.
-Candidates should sit the BMAT in November 2015 if they are applying to start university in 2016.

 Results will be passed to any BMAT institution a candidate has applied to for use in their admissions process.
 The use of results varies between institutions; candidates should contact the institution(s) to which they have applied to in order to find out how their results will be used.